 The front panels fit perfectly with the front seats moved all the way forward and the back fully flipped forward.

 This is where we paused the project for now.
-Our camping trailer is parked in the driveway and needs prep work.
+It is April and our camping trailer is parked in the driveway and needs prep work.
 Installing the battery, testing and cleaning the water supply, mount the solar panel on the roof and inspecting all the pieces.
-The Ontario Provincial Parks will open in a few days and we want to be ready.

 Ever heard about HDPE Sheets aka Puck Boards?
 Greyco Products in Dundalk has the 4' by 8' sheets.
 A white half inch sheet is about $125.
 You can cut HDPE sheets, but it does require some tricks.
 Any cirular saw blade will cut and melt the plastic, it is a bit of a mess.
 You can invest in a special blade that will cut plastic sheets, but an old blade mounted backwards will work as well.
 Work slowly and don't let the blade get too hot.
 Short cuts are no problems, long cuts may require the special blade.